-In fringe pattern, the relative phases are ϕx,y;1, ϕx,y;2, …,ϕx,y;t, …, ϕx,y;M.
+In the fringe pattern, the relative phases are ϕx,y;1, ϕx,y;2, …,ϕx,y;t, …, ϕx,y;M.

-For subsequent time values (t = 1, 2, 4, ..., M) the number of fringes is also set equal to t so that the phase range increases to (-t∙π, +t∙n).
+For subsequent time values (t = 1, 2, 4, ..., M), the number of fringes is also set equal to t so that the phase range increases to (-t∙π, +t∙n).

-There is a linear relationship between phase and the number of projected fringe, if one phase jump projected that means we have one fringe of wrapped phase map, when projecting two fringes the wrapped phase map it contains exactly two phase jumps.
+There is a linear relationship between the phase and the number of the projected fringe.
+If one phase jump is projected, we have one fringe of wrapped phase map; when projecting two fringes, the wrapped phase map contains exactly two phase jumps.
 In temporal phase unwrapping, the phase difference is calculated from successive frames.
 This technique is inherently robust.